 According to NGOs and media reports, police commonly extracted bribes ranging from minor payoffs in traffic cases to large bribes in criminal investigations.
 Corrupt officials sometimes subjected migrants returning from abroad, who were primarily women, to arbitrary strip searches, theft, and extortion.

 Financial Disclosure: The law requires senior government officials, as well as other officials working in certain agencies, to file financial disclosure reports.
 The law requires that the reports include all assets held by the officials, their spouses, and their dependent children.
 The law requires reports to be filed when the official takes office, every two years thereafter, within two months of leaving office, and immediately upon request by the KPK.
 The KPK is responsible for verifying disclosures and publicizing them in the State Gazette and on the internet.
 There are criminal sanctions for noncompliance in cases involving corruption.
 Not all assets were verified due to human resource limitations within the KPK.
+On December 11, the KPK launched a new online system for submitting the mandatory wealth reports.

 The United Nations or Other International Bodies: The government permitted UN officials to monitor the human rights situation in the country.
 Security forces and intelligence agencies, however, tended to regard foreign human rights observers with suspicion, particularly those operating in Papua and West Papua where their operations were particularly restricted.

 In 2012 Komnas HAM released its findings regarding the anticommunist purges of 1965 and 1966.
 Based on a four-year investigation, the commission concluded that government actions–which included killing, extermination, enslavement, eviction or forced removal of the population, the deprivation of personal freedom, torture, rape, and enforced disappearance–constituted a crime against humanity.
-The government held a preliminary symposium to address these accusations, but the Attorney General’s Office did not file any charges in cases related to the purges.

 Although the 2006 Law on the Government of Aceh mandates the establishment of a human rights court in Aceh, no such court had been established, ostensibly due to complications stemming from other national-level legislation.

 Sexual Harassment: Article 281 of the criminal code, which prohibits indecent public acts, serves as the basis for criminal complaints stemming from sexual harassment.
 Violations of this article are punishable by imprisonment of up to two years and eight months and a small fine.
+Civil society and NGOs reported sexual harassment was a problem countrywide, but government institutions actively worked to counter it.

 Women faced discrimination in the workplace, both in hiring and in gaining fair compensation.